Talk To Me 2: What We Know About The Sequel To The A24 Horror Movie

 Horror films are back with a bang and one of the latest releases, A24’s movie Talk to Me, is proof of it.
-Given the massive success of the film (it is currently the highest-grossing horror movie of the year), A24 has wasted no time in announcing its sequel aka Talk to Me 2.
+Given the massive success of the film (it is currently one of the highest-grossing horror movies of the year), A24 has wasted no time in announcing its sequel aka Talk to Me 2.

 Summoning a sequel 🤝 pic.twitter.com/LMaMBeIgFa